 People with PTSD want to avoid objects, people, and situations that remind them of the traumatic event(s).
 Someone may, for instance, avoid an object that was used to abuse them as a child.

 An individual with PTSD often experiences distorted thoughts related to the trauma.
 For instance, they may have a belief that driving is more dangerous than it is after experiencing a serious car accident.
 Additionally, their mood may become chronically negative to the point that they have difficulty expressing any positive emotion.

 This category refers to levels of arousal and behavioral reactions that occur in response to experiencing a trauma.
 Some examples include an inability to sleep, reckless behavior, and increased irritability.

-There are numerous ways people treat PTSD, including alternate therapies such as trauma-sensitive yoga and ketamine infusions.
-The following are more proven treatments for PTSD:
+Not everyone that experiences PTSD requires treatment, as symptoms can pass on their own.
+However, those that are unable to function in daily life should seek help.
+There are numerous ways people treat PTSD, including alternative therapies such as trauma-sensitive yoga and ketamine infusions.
+The following are more common treatments for PTSD:

 CBT focuses on changing maladaptive thoughts and behaviors that lead to negative feelings.
 For PTSD, techniques like exposure are used to help clients confront their trauma and learn to cope more effectively.

 Cognitive Processing Therapy (CPT)